inventree/inventree-website/deploy.md

 There are multiple methods to deploy InvenTree.
 The most popular methods (supported by the development team) are:

+### Installer
+We provide a [single-line installer](https://inventree.readthedocs.io/en/latest/start/installer/) that enables a quick installation and updates using the packager manager.

 #### Docker

 InvenTree supports a simple containerized installation via docker.
 An official [docker image](https://hub.docker.com/r/inventree/inventree/) is provided with regular updates.